 A case study in finding new revenue opportunities through design

-By taking a pull approach instead of the classic push model, we were able to create a website that met users when they were ready to discover new stock ideas.
+Taking a pull approach instead of the ingrained push model, and meeting users when they were ready to discover new stock ideas.

 2 UX Researchers

 1 Product Designer & UX/Front-end Engineer (me)

 Representatives from Product, Marketing, Editorial and Investing.My Responsibilities

 Product Strategy: Jobs to be Done (JTBD), Google Optimize

 Product Design: Axure, Illustrator, Photoshop